mizrael/davidguida.net/src/_posts/2018-03-07-feature-gating-part-3-how-check-the-gates.md

 ```

-The idea is to encapsulate the new and the old logic in two classes (lines 10 and 11) and generate a third one which will use the previous featureService to pick the right instance.
+The idea is to encapsulate the new and the old logic in two classes (lines 10 and 11) and generate a third one which will use `featureService` to pick the right instance.

 Finally all you have to do is to inject that class in the consumer and you&#8217;re done.&nbsp;&nbsp;

 Next time: this is nice, but is really useful?
 What do we&nbsp;**really** get using Feature Gating?